 Prepare dough and separate into 2 pieces.
-Roll out thinly between waxed paper and lay one crust over a pie plate.
+Roll out thinly between waxed or parchment paper (making 1 piece slightly larger than the other) and lay the smaller crust over a pie plate.
 Press into position, without stretching the dough, trimming the excess flush to the sides of the pan.
 Keep other piece of dough wrapped in waxed paper until ready to use.

 Heat the berries and rice syrup through over low heat.
 Stir in dissolved kuzu until the mixture thickens, about 3 minutes.
 Remove from heat and stir in lemon juice and zest.
 Spoon into pie shell filling completely.
 Moisten the edge of the bottom crust with water.
 Lay the other crust over top.